slowernews/wisdom-tldr/README.md

 > *'Best sellers are ambiverts.'*

 <!--
+Advertising is a symptom not of excess consumption but of excess production.
+And all communication is a form of mind control.

 irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc